uequations/scala-exercises/README.md

 # Scala Exercises

-A few practive problems in Scala for you.
+A few practice problems in Scala for you.